Machine Embroidery Stabilizer Guide + FREE Printable Chart

 embroidery stabilizer Guide for Beginners

-Now, there are several types of stabilizers that I’ll discuss in detail.
+There are four main types of embroidery stabilizers that I’ll discuss in detail.
 First, I’ll cover the qualities of each stabilizer and then which fabrics they pair well with.

-The types of stabilizers are divided loosely into 4 different categories based on how they are removed from the project after stitching: tear-away, cut-away, wash-away, and heat-away.
+The types of stabilizers are divided loosely into 4 different categories based on how they are removed from projects after stitching: tearaway, cut-away, wash-away, and heat-away.
 There are also toppers, which go on top of fabrics.

 remove tearaway stabilizer

 Once you’ve stitched over this temporary stabilizer, as its name suggests, it tears off from the back of the fabric.
-When removing tear-away stabilizer, hold the embroidery design with one hand, and tear with the other hand so you don’t pull the fabric while removing the stitches.
+When removing tearaway stabilizer, hold the embroidery design with one hand, and tear with the other hand so you don’t pull the stitches or distort the fabric.

-Tear-away stabilizer is best for stable, woven (non-stretchy) fabrics such as cotton (including quilting fabric), linen, canvas, poplin, and broadcloth.
+Tearaway stabilizer is best for stable, woven (non-stretchy) fabrics such as cotton (including quilting fabric), linen, canvas, poplin, terry cloth, and broadcloth.
 This type of stabilizer does not provide much support, which is why the fabric needs to be strong to support the embroidery stitches.

-Even on stable fabrics, it’s important to consider your design properties before grabbing your roll of tear-away.
+Even on stable fabrics, it’s important to consider your design properties before grabbing your roll of tearaway, though.

 Designs with empty spaces, running stitches instead of fill stitches, and generally less detail are perfect.
-However, detailed, dense designs with a high stitch count might be better suited to cut-away instead of tear-away.
-(Learn more about cut-away vs. tear-away stabilizer!)
+However, detailed, dense designs with a high stitch count are better suited to cut-away instead of tearaway.
+(Learn more about cut-away vs. tearaway stabilizer!)

 2. Cut-Away Stabilizer